luoser/bitmoji-slack-commands/README.md

 ## best joint slack bitmoji commands
-yes, i have been collecting these throughout my work days. no, they are not ordered in any way.
+yes, i have been collecting these throughout my work days. no, they are not ordered in any way, except i started putting recent ones up top.

 to see the joint bitmoji just type `/bitmoji @username command`. hot tip you can also @yourself.